System Design Space

 What this book is and who it helps

-Learning GraphQL by Eve Porcello and Alex Banks was published in 2018 and gives a practical path: from graph mindset and query language to schema design, server implementation, and client integration.
+Learning GraphQL by Eve Porcello and Alex Banks was published in 2018 and gives a practical path: from graph thinking and query language to schema design, server implementation, and client integration.

 Publication year